schmettow/YET/docs/index.md

 The third idea of YET is that replacing a few expensive eye trackers with *an armada of cheap ones, can be transformative for research*.
 In the future, we expect to be able to build *Yet appliances (Yeta)*, such as mobile recording devices, novel user interfaces or assistive technologies.

+## Definitions

+1. An *eye tracker* is a device that measures the degree of rotation of the eyeball in the skull.
+YET0/Yet8 is an example.
+2. A *head tracker* is a device that measures the position of the head in the world.
+3. A *gaze tracker* is a combination of head and eye tracking that measures the perspective in the world (literally, not figuratively).
+4. A device that also produces a video stream from the perspective of the user is said to *have a world view*.
+5. A *world model* describes the spatial position of *areas-of-interest (AOI)* are, relative to the user's persperctive.
+One simple way is to create *rectangle-of-interests (ROI)* in the world view.

 # Tools

 - OBS Studio